tadaadata/tadaatoolbox/README.md

 focused on undergrad psychology, the target audience being students at University of Bremen.

-This is/was a teaching project with the primary goal being to assist undergrad students and tutors in a course that has since changed hands and moved on.
+This was a teaching project with the primary goal being to assist undergrad students and tutors in a course that has since changed hands and moved on.

 Some of the choices made in this package were motivated by didactics and demonstration, but are unfit for methodologically sound use.
-One example was the automated caclulcation of post-hoc power in t-tests and ANOVA, which is generally frowned upon.
+One example was the automated calculation of post-hoc power in t-tests and ANOVA, which is generally frowned upon.
 Also, the automated test for heteroskedasticity in `tadaa_t.test` is a source of multiplicity, leading to uncontrolled type I errors.